$LS$-category of moment-angle manifolds and higher order Massey products: Introduction

-\begin{theorem} If $K$ is any $d$-sphere for $d\leq 2$, or (under a few conditions) built up as a connected sum of joins of such spheres, then the following are equivalent: (a) $\cat(\zk)\leq k$; (b) $K$ is $k$-Golod; (c) length $k+1$ cup products of positive degree elements in $H^*(\zk)$ vanish; (d) there does not exist a spherical filtration of full subcomplexes of $K$ of length more than $k$.
-Moreover, $k\leq d+1$.~$\qqed$ \end{theorem}
+\begin{theorem} If $K$ is any triangulated $d$-sphere for $d\leq 2$, or built up as a connected sum of joins of one or more of such spheres (as long as spheres in the joins are not simplex boundaries, and connected sums are over disjoint faces), then the following are equivalent: \\ (a) $\cat(\zk)\leq k$;\\ (b) $K$ is $k$-annihilating; \\ (c) length $k+1$ cup products of positive degree elements in $H^*(\zk)$ vanish;\\ (d) there does not exist a \emph{spherical filtration} of full subcomplexes of $K$ of length more than $k$.
+Moreover, $k\leq d+1$.~$\qqed$ \end{theorem} Dually, these operations on spheres can be stated in terms of simple polyotpes, that is, the join of simplicial complexes corresponds to the product of simple polytopes, while the connected sum of simplicial complexes corresponds to taking the vertex cut of corresponding polytopes and then gluing them along the new hyperplane which is subsequently removed.